+The Holocaust is aimed at students aged 13-18+.
+Teachers can preview The Holocaust and all films as part of lesson planning.

 Steven’s Story is aimed at students aged 13-18+.
-Teachers are able to preview the film as part of a standard school risk assessment.
+Teachers can preview Steven’s Story and all films as part of lesson planning.

-Janine’s Story is aimed at students aged 12-18+.
-Teachers are able to preview the film as part of a standard school risk assessment.

 Our Assembly Film is suitable for students aged 11-18+.
-Teachers are able to preview the film as part of a standard school risk assessment.
+Teachers can preview the Assembly Film and all films as part of lesson planning.

 Holocaust Learning UK advises that our films may be too emotionally and / or cognitively demanding for students attending Special Schools.
-Teachers within Special Schools are strongly recommended to view each film in full prior to screening for their students.
+Teachers within Special Schools are strongly recommended to preview each film in full prior to screening for their students.

 Most definitely!
 All films are intended for students of every religious, ethnic, racial and national group.
 Other genocides are also referenced.